 Inc. Magazine Unveils Its 37th Annual List of America's Fastest-Growing Private Companies--the Inc. 5000

 NEW YORK, Aug.
-17, 2018 /PRNewswire/ -- Inc. magazine revealed that Orangetheory Fitness is No. 667 on its 37th annual Inc. 5000, the most prestigious ranking of the nation's fastest-growing private companies.
+23, 2018 /PRNewswire/ -- Inc. magazine today revealed that Amherst Madison Real Estate is No. 715 on its 37th annual Inc. 5000, the most prestigious ranking of the nation's fastest-growing private companies.
 The list represents a unique look at the most successful companies within the American economy's most dynamic segment—its independent small businesses.
 Microsoft, Dell, Domino's Pizza, Pandora, Timberland, LinkedIn, Yelp, Zillow, and many other well-known names gained their first national exposure as honorees on the Inc. 5000.

-"Just last month, we celebrated the opening of our 1,000th studio, putting us well on our way to our goal of operating 2,500 studios – serving 2.5 million members – by 2020," said Dave Long, Orangetheory Fitness CEO & Co-Founder.
-"Ranking on the Inc. 5000 for the fifth consecutive year is an honor that affirms our growing member base is gaining More Life through the unique blend of science, coaching and technology we offer in our studios."

-Not only have the companies on the 2018 Inc. 5000 (which are listed online at Inc.com, with the top 500 companies featured in the September issue of Inc., available on newsstands) been very competitive within their markets, but the list as a whole shows staggering growth compared with prior lists.
-The 2018 Inc. 5000 achieved an astounding three-year average growth of 538.2 percent, and a median rate of 171.8 percent.
-The Inc. 5000's aggregate revenue was $206.1 billion in 2017, accounting for 664,095 jobs over the past three years.
+"My first thought, upon receiving word that we had been included as a member of the INC5000, was how excited I was to share this news with my team.
+None of our growth or prosperity would be possible without the hard work and dedication of our Partners, Associates, and Executive Team.
+Further, we would have no mission or purpose without the faith and trust of our clients, who honor us with the privilege of providing them excellence in service as trusted advisors.
+I am honored to be a part of this prestigious group of companies and I could not be more excited about the path before us.
+The future is bright."

 Complete results of the Inc. 5000, including company profiles and an interactive database that can be sorted by industry, region, and other criteria, can be found at www.inc.com/inc5000.